chipsalliance/riscv-vector-tests/README.md

 > NOTE:
 > 1. We do not support specifying ELEN yet, ELEN is consistent with XLEN.
-> 2. When changing VLEN and XLEN, you need to run `make` twice.
-The first run will regenerate the Makefrag file (and then fails), the second run will generate the tests.

 If you want to generate user-mode binaries, you can use `make -e MODE=user -j$(nproc)`.